gddk/solarshed/README.md

 This is so when viewing from external, ie cafe, the data is encrypted while in transit, especially grafana username/password!

 This examples uses port 30000, you can use any port you want.
-I just choose 30000 for ease of remembering and certainly not commonly used for something else.
+30000 was for ease of remembering and not commonly used for something else.

 ```
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/nginx-selfsigned.key -out /etc/ssl/certs/nginx-selfsigned.crt